BogdanAriton/starter_kit_cpp/design_patterns/creational/2021-06-21_13-10_creational_design_patterns.md

 It is a copy constructor and a copy assignment operator.
 Or a clone function in Java that returns a new object that will be the same as the one is cloned from.

+Reiterate existing design.
+Cloning can be made via a Factory.

+A partially initialized object that you copy.

 # singleton
 Just one object that can be use as a global one for the app